sinoath/vimTest/myVimSheet.md

 `ctrl-v` - enter in the **visual block** mode<br>
 This modes can select the text using the same commands to move the cursor (`hjkl`, `w`, `e` and so on)<br>
 or the find in line commands. `i` can be used as inside, like `i(` select all text inside the parenthesis<br>
 `y` and `p` - yank and paste the selected text.
-IPORTANT: when pasting something, the 'visual mode buffer'<br>
+IMPORTANT: when pasting something, the 'visual mode buffer'<br>
 will be overwritten with the new selected text, useful to switch a pattern, not for pasting more than once<br>
 `c` - delete the selected text and change to INSERT mode [back to index](#custom-vim-sheet)